vandnakapoor19/phoenix_Order_simpleauth/README.md

 # What was the hardest part of the implementation?

-#### The transition to Elixir platform is swift.
-As expected, intial 2-3 days were challenging but on 5th day I’m more comfortable and confident on it.
+#### The transition to the Elixir platform is swift.
+As expected, the initial 2-3 days were challenging, but on the 5th day, I’m more comfortable and confident in it.
-#### Below are few of challenges:
+#### Below are a few challenges:

 - Setting development environment on Windows machine.
 - Routing & Session management using plugs.
 - Date and time implementation using Timex.
-- Understand the difference between OOP and Funtional programing.
+- Understand the difference between OOP and Functional programming.

 # What would be your next couple of tasks if you had more time?

 - Primarily I would like to improve UX.
-- Internal user use case implantation.
+- The internal user uses case implantation.
 - Addition of data Validation on UI, order filter, pagination, email notification.
 - Validate Address using USPS REST service call.
 - Fuzzy logic to match courier with pharma service provider based on location.